 The objective of the STI program is to link the achievement of the Group's operational targets with the remuneration received by the KMP and senior managers charged with meeting those targets.
-The total potential STI available is set at a level to provide sufficient incentive to the KMP and senior manager to achieve the operational targets and such that the cost to the Group is reasonable in the circumstances.
+The total potential STI available is set at a level to provide sufficient incentive to the KMP and senior managers to achieve the operational targets and such that the cost to the Group is reasonable in the circumstances.

-Actual STI payments granted to each KMP and senior manager depend on the extent to which specific operating targets set at the beginning of the financial year are met or exceeded.
-The operational targets consist of several Key Performance Indicators ("KPIs") covering both financial and non-financial measures of performance and may be based on Group, individual, business and personal objectives.
-All measures are classified under the following three categories:
+Actual STI payments granted to each KMP and senior managers depend on the extent to which specific operating targets set at the beginning of the financial year are met or exceeded.
+The operating targets and metrics are set annually depending upon business conditions and Board judgement relevant to that year.